 To engage the widest range of stakeholders (opinion leaders/regulators, food and drink industries including SMEs, the media, the scientific community, consumers) in the dissemination, exploitation and knowledge exchange:

-- An infographic for public dissemination on the production of olive oil and one on how to recognize a good quality extra virgin olive was realized, as well as a short video presenting the project is under finalization.
+- An infographic for public dissemination on the production of olive oil and one on how to recognize a good quality extra virgin olive oil were realized, as well as a short video presenting the project was produced.

 Gallina Toschi T., Valli E., Conte L., García-Gonzáles D. L., Maquet A., Brereton P., Mcgrath N., Celemín L. F., Bendini A. 2017.
 EU project OLEUM: Better solutions to protect olive oil quality and authenticity.
 Agro Food Industry Hi-Tech 28 (5), pp. 2-3, https://zenodo.org/record/1184863#.WsccF5e-lPY